What is Inflammation

-In some cases, however, the body’s defense system (immune system) triggers an inflammatory response even when there are no infections or foreign substances to fight off.
+However, there are times when our immune system triggers inflammation even when there’s nothing to fight off.
 This occurs in autoimmune diseases, such as rheumatoid arthritis and lupus, and the body’s normally protective immune system causes damage to its own tissues.
-This is a bad response in our body.
+This is not a good response in our body.

-In the case of inflammation in our joints, symptoms may include redness, a swollen joint that is tender and warm to the touch, joint pain, joint stiffness and loss of joint function.
-The increased number of cells and inflammatory substances within the joint can cause irritation, wearing down of cartilage, and swelling of the joint lining.
-But inflammation may also be associated with general “flu”-like symptoms, including fever, chills, fatigue/loss of energy, headaches, loss of appetite, and muscle stiffness.
+If you experience inflammation in your joints, you may notice redness, swelling, and tenderness.
+The joint might feel warm to the touch, and you’ll likely have pain, stiffness, and a decrease in joint function.
+When there’s an increased number of cells and inflammatory substances within the joint, it can cause irritation, cartilage breakdown, and swelling of the joint lining.
+Inflammation can also come with flu-like symptoms such as fever, chills, fatigue, headaches, loss of appetite, and muscle stiffness.

 Sometimes inflammation can cause further inflammation; becoming self-perpetuating.
 More inflammation is created in response to the existing inflammation.
 The inflammation experienced in rheumatoid arthritis and lupus is chronic and not limited to one area.
 It is thought to be an altered immune response.
 Because rheumatoid arthritis is a systemic disease, in addition to affecting the joints, it can also affect organs, including the heart, lungs and eyes.

 Living with Inflammatory Arthritis

 Living with inflammatory arthritis comes with many challenges.
 It can cause a range of physical challenges including pain, fatigue, joint damage, and even organ damage.
 On an emotional level, it can lead to depression, anger, and anxiety.

 Thankfully, there are various treatment options available for inflammatory joint diseases.
 These can include medications, rest, exercise, and even surgery to repair joint damage.
 Treatment options may involve: